Grand Lake (Newfoundland and Labrador): History

 The lake was flooded in 1924 with the construction of the Main Dam on Junction Brook, adding approximately 11 metres to the original lake depth.
 This elevation increase combined Grand Lake with Sandy Lake and Birchy Lake.
 With this, the lake also engulfed several smaller interconnected ponds and rivers such as Sandy Lake River (Main Brook).

 Geography

 Today, the lake's surface elevation varies between 84 and 87.7 metres; it is highest immediately following snow melt in the spring and lowest just before the spring melt begins.
 It is located on the west side of Newfoundland, 24 km southeast of the city of Corner Brook.
 Fed by numerous small streams and brooks, it drains into Deer Lake via the 12 km long Humber Canal, and then via the Humber River, into the Bay of Islands.
 The lake contains the uninhabited Glover Island (178 km^{2}).
 Together with its feeder lakes, Sandy and Birchy, Grand Lake forms a waterway much used by recreational boaters.
-Grand Lake's maximum depth of 475 m makes it the third deepest lake on an island, after Lake Matano in Sulawesi and Lake Toba in Sumatra.